Fire and rescue services

 More information:

-Medical facilities in Kosovo are severely under-equipped.
+Medical facilities are severely under-equipped.

 Penalties for drug offences are severe and include long jail sentences and heavy fines.